 I will not be done with all my classes by May.
 Can I still attend the commencement ceremony?

 How much does it cost to graduate?

-For the 2011-2012 Academic Year, the graduation fee is $150.
+The graduation fee is $150.
 Full-time undergraduate students applying for graduation will have this charge billed to their student account in the spring semester.
 All other students are required to submit payment at the time of application.

 How can I get a duplicate/replacement diploma?

 The University Registrar's Office can provide replacement or duplicate diplomas.